TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 it to be set.
 If **at least one** of the steps you intend to run is listed for a variable, then you need to set that variable.

-- `index_dir`: path to directory for genome index files, required by: 1. genome indexing, 2. alignment.
+- `index_dir`: path to directory for genome index files, required by: 1. genome indexing, 2. alignment; **optional**: 9. summarize results.

 - `fasta_file`: complete path to fasta file with reference genome, required by: 1. genome indexing.